JLBartz/CharityLink/README.md

 - PyQt6

 Instructions:
-You can open your visual studio or visual studio code then the terminal for the platform and just copy/past this command "pip3 install pyqt6" without the quotation marks.
+- You can open your visual studio or visual studio code then the terminal for the platform and just copy/past this command "pip3 install pyqt6" without the quotation marks.
+- To update python, just run this on the terminal with the command of "python.exe -m pip install --upgrade pip" without the quotation marks.